 Renting or Leasing a Home

-The purpose of this link is to improve communication and raise awareness of the neighborhood rules and procedures to assist rental owners, rental companies and tenants.
+The purpose of this section is to improve communication and raise awareness of the neighborhood rules and procedures to assist rental owners, rental companies and tenants.
 In addition this information will be used to provide tenants a neighborhood welcome package and for emergency contact.
 Owners are obligated to provide the Association, per the Landlord Standards Policy, with tenant information using the Rental & Leasing Tenant Information form.

 It’s important to note that an Association has no direct authority over tenants.
 It does, however, have certain authority over the homeowners relative to the governing documents and may exert that right when it comes to enforcing the Association’s covenants, policies and rules.
 This disconnect creates some practical problems for the board in communicating with tenants since there is always a middle person to deal with.
 In most cases the landlord will be the first point of contact and the person held responsible.